TzeJun1/iShowGrip/README.md

 ![License](https://img.shields.io/badge/License-Apache_2.0-green)

 ## 📖 Introduction
-This robot aims to alleviate the suffering of tremor among the elderly by creating a self-balancing robot arm.
+This prototype aims to alleviate the suffering of tremor among the elderly by creating a self-balancing robot arm.
 It incorporates AI visual recognition (Computer Vision) to perform actions that require accuracy and control, compensating for involuntary movements.

 ## ⚙️ Features
 * **Active Stabilization:** Uses IMU sensor data to counteract tremors in real-time.